Bronze Plans: The Old, the New, and the Numbers

 Comparing Bronze Plans to Other Plan Categories (Metal Levels)

-Including the bronze plan, there are 4 categories of ACA marketplace plans.
-The additional plan categories are also named after metals: silver, gold, and platinum.
+There are four categories of ACA marketplace plans.
+In addition to the bronze plan, there are silver, gold, and platinum plans.
 Because of the naming structure, these plan categories are often referred to as metal levels.
-Since you now know about bronze plan coverage, here is a brief description of the other metal levels:
+Here is a brief description of the other metal levels:

-- Silver plans’ premiums are higher than bronze plans, but lower than the other two metal levels.
+- Silver plans have premiums that are higher than bronze plans but lower than the other two metal levels.
 In exchange for a slightly higher premium, the out-of-pocket costs are somewhat less than those of bronze plans.
-These plans are ideal for people who want a little more coverage than what’s offered by bronze health plans.
+These plans are well suited for people who want a little more coverage than what’s offered by bronze health plans.
 Additionally, people who qualify for subsidies will find the most value in silver plans.

 - Platinum plans have the highest monthly premiums and lowest out-of-pocket costs.
 The deductibles are usually very low.
-These plans are ideal for people who go to the doctor very often and want to know that most of their medical costs will be covered.
+These plans are well suited for people who go to the doctor frequently and want to know that most of their medical costs will be covered.

-To see how the premiums of different metal levels compare, here are the average monthly premiums for the lowest-cost plan in each of metal levels in 2019:
+Below are the average U.S. monthly premiums for the lowest-cost plan without a tax subsidy in each of the metal levels in 2021.5

 |Platinum Plan||To be determined|